Network Security Monitoring

 In essence, a security operations center acts as a central hub for cybersecurity by monitoring a business’s network and devices to manage and respond to threats, while a network operations center oversees all IT infrastructure and network functionality.

 The choice between using a SOC or a NOC is dependent on a number of factors, including organization size, nature of threats, required response times, and cost considerations.
-SOC teams, which are more specialized, excel in security oversight—albeit at a higher price—while NOCs focus on network monitoring and ensuring functionality.
+SOC teams, which are more specialized, excel in security oversight, while NOCs focus on network monitoring and uptime.

 Understanding the difference between SOCs and NOCs is crucial when determining the specific needs of your company.
-Keep yourself informed about all aspects of cybersecurity by subscribing to DOT Security’s blog.
+Keep yourself updated on everything in the cybersecurity space, including the latest technologies and best practices, by subscribing to the DOT Security’s blog.